johnwcowan/r7rs-work/TerminalsCowan.md

 automatically set to an empty string and the same colors as this location.'
 Returns an unspecified value.

+It is an error to set the last column of any row to a wide character.
-For legacy reasons, it is an error to set the location at the last row and last column.
-It is also an error to attempt to set a wide character into the last column of any row.
+For legacy reasons, it is also an error to set the location at the last row and last column.

 `(term-cursor-row `*t*`)`
 `(term-cursor-set-row! `*t n*`)`